LaibahSA/fintech-starter-kit/README.md

 ![SU Hackathon 2020](readme/template_small.png)

-# Welcome to 2020 Stellenbosch University Hackathon
+# Welcome to the 2020 Stellenbosch University Hackathon

 For this year's challenge we want you to build solutions that can help small businesses to function effectively in the new normal post-COVID.
 Think outside the box, i.e. don't just emulate existing solutions, but rather try to think of the challenges that small businesses face that no one is solving yet.